ShopnoBanerjee/The-Good-Ads/README.md

-# The GoodAds 📢
+# inHalt 📢

-**The GoodAds** is a full-stack, collaborative platform designed to seamlessly connect businesses with creative professionals ("society members").
+**inHalt** is a full-stack, collaborative platform designed to seamlessly connect businesses with creative professionals ("society members").
 It provides a comprehensive suite of tools for posting projects, managing proposals, tracking progress with milestones, and communicating in real-time.

 This repository contains the complete monorepo, including the Next.js frontend and the FastAPI backend.